 After the death of their mother, Charles and Mildred were trained by their father, a mortician, to take over the family business.
 This however, only lasted a short while.
 The twins abruptly left East Bridge after their father died under… ‘suspicious circumstances’.

-So many people came and went through Erie, it was easy for these two to carry out their macabre games of torture and death.
+So many people came and went through Ravens Gulch, it was easy for these two to carry out their macabre games of torture and death.
 They built a series of tunnels from the hotel to the mortuary and from the mortuary to the corn fields.
 Here the twins would delight in stalking their prey through the corn, striking from the shadows and quickly retreating.
 They loved to toy with their hapless victims.
 A quick blade to the leg… another to the arm; like a symphony of terror they would slowly and methodically terrorize them until they collapsed broken both physically and mentally.

 The flood of 1890 revealed the tunnels that the Wells had used to carry out their mad games and an investigation was started.
 But before any formal charges could be filed, the twins disappeared into the night.
 It was believed they had run off, perhaps to set up shop elsewhere.
 However, considering what happened in the years after their disappearance, one has to wonder.
 Slowly, the town’s population began to dwindle.
 Some folks left of their own accord… others, well… no one knows for sure.
 There was still an evil presence hanging over the town and no one wanted to stay.
 By the turn of the century, nearly ten years after their disappearance, all that was left was a ghost town.